-TTY services are available free of charge if you have hearing problems.
-The TTY line is open 24 hours a day, seven days a week by calling 711.
+TTY/TDD services are available free of charge if you have hearing problems.
+The TTY/TDD line is open 24/7 by calling 711.

 We provide free auxiliary aids and services to people with disabilities to communicate effectively with us, such as qualified sign language interpreters, transcription services, and assistive listening devices.
 We offer the Member Handbook and other materials in Braille and large print upon request and free of charge.
-Call Member Services at 1-888-437-0606 (TTY: 711) to request materials in a different format to meet your needs.
+Call Member Services at 1-888-437-0606 (TTY/TDD: 711) to request materials in a different format to meet your needs.